davidfestal/ceylon-natives-with-java-implementation/README.md

 - write its implementation directly in Java,
 - and _have the Java implementation considered as the **jvm backend native declaration** associated to the Ceylon native header declaration_.

-In this example the `natives/run.ceylon` file contains the Ceylon declaration, and the `natives/NativeClass` contains the implementation of the `NativeClass` Ceylon native header.
+In this example the `natives/run.ceylon` file contains the Ceylon declaration, and the `natives/NativeClass.java` file contains the implementation of the `NativeClass` Ceylon native header.

 And the Java-backend compiler compiles both `run.ceylon` **_and_** `NativeClass.java`, correctly treats them as native overloads, and doesn't produce any error (if their structure is the same of course).